 Businesses that are conscious of that advantage often go to great lengths to improve their customer experience.
 They widen their support channels, personalize their offerings, and make more customer-centric decisions.
+Because they know that:

 In order to advise customers properly, you’ll need a thorough understanding of the product they use every day.
 If you aren’t a master of the product or service you provide, you won’t be able to grasp the issues your customers run into.

 There are some key ways to ensure you stay up-to-date with your product/ service:

 - Continue to actively use the product or service while doing your job